yoomoney/db-queue/README.md

 * Retry strategies cannot be defined by a user

-In some cases a client may want to use different retry strategies.
+In some cases a you may want to use different retry strategies.
 For example, do first retry almost immediately and then use standard behaviour.
-This strategy can be useful to deal with temporary glitches in network or database.
-There is hard to predict what client needs so it is desirable feature.
+Library does not support this type of customization.

 * Uneven load balancing